I’m going to attempt to answer the age-old question: 15 vs 30 year mortgage: which is better?

 And I hate to break this to you, but it all depends (and I’m not even going to mention taxes here).

-I want to start off with a table (it’s the accountant in me) outlining some basic assumptions when answering the 15 vs 30 year mortgage question.
+I want to start off with a table (it’s the accountant in me) outlining some basic assumptions when answering the 15 vs 30 year mortgage question for home buyers and owners.
 Hopefully this sheds a bit of light on these different mortgages right off the bat:

 15-Year vs. 30-Year Fixed Mortgage